 UPRIGHT SQUARE PIANOFORTES

 William Southwell made instruments on a slightly different principle in the 1790s, but again, raised off the floor, so they still didn’t make use of that vital space below keyboard level.
-David Wainwright said that information found in the Broadwood archives suggests that Southwell’s idea for a vertical or cabinet pianoforte came from a sketch given to him in 1804 by James Broadwood, but the illustrations above start in the 1790s.
+David Wainwright said that information found in the Broadwood archives suggests that Southwell’s idea for a vertical or cabinet pianoforte came from a sketch given to him in 1804 by James Broadwood, but the illustrations above pre-date this, starting in the 1790s.
 On your left is Kenneth Mobbs’ 1798-9 piano, the others are my own pictures, based on parts of Southwell’s patents, but according to the Patent Office, these enhanced versions are my own “intellectual property”.
 I am grateful to Margaret Debenham.
 Internally, these instruments were like a square piano turned onto its side, and Southwell called them Cabinet Pianofortes, or Microchordons, although both of those terms were later used differently.
 Collard made something similar in 1798.
 It is difficult to see the point of this design, it takes up as much floor space as a square piano, but is much taller, yet apparently gains no musical advantage from that height.
 Southwell’s 1802 “New Patent Microchordon”, also known as a “Camerachord”, was very similar to his 1798 patent, apart from having extra notes.
 In 1811, Southwell made a “piano sloping backwards” that looked similar to his others… but sloping backwards.

 Button & Whitaker imitated Southwell’s designs by simply fixing a tall cupboard on top of a square piano, and drawers beneath, so most of what you would see is not piano at all.